Mark A. Conway

 - United States Tax Court

-- Greater Dayton Mental Health Foundation, board member
+- Greater Dayton Mental Health Foundation, former board member

 - St. Leonard, former board member (vice chair)